App-vNext/Polly/docs/strategies/retry.md

 <!-- endSnippet -->

 **Reasoning**:

-- Network call's failure domain is different than deserialization's failures
-  - Having dedicated strategies makes the application more robust against different transient failures
+The failure domain of a network call is different from that of deserialization.
+Using dedicated strategies makes the application more resilient to various transient failures.

-### 7 - Cancelling retry in case of given exception
+### 7 - Cancelling retry for specific exceptions

-After you receive a `TimeoutException` you don't want to perform any more retries
+If you encounter a `TimeoutException`, you may not want to retry the operation.

 ❌ DON'T

-Add cancellation logic inside `OnRetry`
+Embed cancellation logic within `OnRetry`:

 <!-- snippet: retry-anti-pattern-7 -->
 ```cs